pdmoerland/BioSB-MachineLearning-2025/README.md

 ## Location and travel information

-Course classrooms are located in the Amsterdam UMC, location [Academic Medical Center](https://www.google.nl/maps/@52.294629,4.9557843,1121m/data=!3m1!1e3) (AMC; in Dutch: Academisch Medisch Centrum), Meibergdreef 9, Amsterdam.
+Course classrooms (Monday-Thursday: L0-227, Friday: J1B-223) are located in the Amsterdam UMC, location [Academic Medical Center](https://www.google.nl/maps/@52.294629,4.9557843,1121m/data=!3m1!1e3) (AMC; in Dutch: Academisch Medisch Centrum), Meibergdreef 9, Amsterdam.

 Detailed travel information to the AMC can be found at https://www.amsterdamumc.nl/en/location-amc/address.htm.
 The metro/train station is at about 10 minutes walking distance from the class rooms and can be reached in less than 30 minutes from Amsterdam Central Station and Schiphol Airport.